OrleansContrib/Orleans.StorageProvider.Arango/readme.md

-# Arango Storage Provider for Microsoft Orleans
+# ArangoDB Storage Provider for Microsoft Orleans

 Can be used to store grain state in an [ArangoDB](https://www.arangodb.com/) database.